caphe.dev

 Most posts here come together through dialogue with AI.

-Many of the topics I write about — Buddhism, neuroscience, financial architecture, the physics of sensor systems — are not areas I am deeply expert in.
+Many of the topics I write about — neuroscience, psychology, film, the classics of management — are not areas I am deeply expert in.
 I have read enough to ask the right questions, not enough to write alone.

 The process usually goes like this.
 I start from an observation in the field — a technical decision, a meeting with a founder, something that just broke in production.
 I work with AI to name the phenomenon, pull in adjacent disciplines, stress-test the argument, find the theoretical frame that already exists.
 I keep what matches my experience and drop what does not.
 I mix sources that do not usually meet — film with neuroscience, scripture with predictive coding, MQTT with KISS.
 The final judgment is mine.
 The final structure is mine.
 The final sentence is mine.